StMaHa/raspberry-examples/4x4_matrix_keypad/python/README.md

   - col1 > 0.5 * VDD
   - col2 > 0.75 * VDD
   - col3 > 1 * VDD
-- The row lines of the pin pad will be connect to analog input channels of the ADC.
+- The row lines of the pin pad will be connected to the analog input channels of the ADC.
   - row0 > ch0
   - row1 > ch1
   - row2 > ch2